nanstey/community/2019-Bounty-Snakes/README.md

 ## [Workday](https://www.workday.com/en-ca/homepage.html)
+Name: Workday Jake
+Conditions: Make an attempt for 1 entry into the draw.
+Beat Workday Jake for a second entry into the draw.
+Prizes: JBL Portable Speakers for each team member

 ## [Rooof](https://www.rooof.com/)
 Beat our team of snakes in 1v1 matches to earn entries into our grand prize draw for $1000!